 Everything You Need to Know About San Francisco’s Newest Chinese Food Emporium, China Live

-If you have any connection to San Francisco, chances are you have heard about the opening of China Live.
+If you have any connection to San Francisco, chances are you have heard about the recent opening of China Live.
 It’s San Francisco’s newest Chinese food emporium, and the opening has taken the city by storm.
 The operation is a huge, multi-faceted experience that people often refer to as the Chinese version of Mario Batali’s Eataly in NYC.
 It’s a bastion of food, fun and culture that San Franciscans have happily embraced.

 What Is China Live?

 A lot of big food halls get compared to Eataly.
 It’s the epitome of an all-in-one marketplace for fine dining, shopping and drinking.
 But China Live is probably the closest comparison you will find.
 It was developed to be an interactive culinary and cultural destination for locals and visitors in San Francisco.
 It provides an in-depth exploration of Chinese gastronomy, offers insight into Chinese ingredients and recipes, and education on the history and influence of Chinese culture across the world.
 It’s a great way to expand your horizons and go beyond the usual menu offerings.

 What Can You Find at China Live?